Vector theory of gravity: Universe without black holes and solution of dark energy problem: Tests of the theory of gravity

 In this section we compare predictions of the vector theory of gravity with observations.
 Refs. \cite{Will93,Will06,Will14} provide a detail procedure of how to compare metric theories of gravity with experimental tests and show viability of the theory.
 Here we follow this procedure step by step and show that vector gravity passes all available tests.

 \textit{\textbf{Post-Newtonian limit}.} In vector gravity there is a preferred cosmological reference frame in which background vector gravitational field has only time component.
 This is a reference frame in which the large-scale distribution of matter is isotropic (presumably the rest frame of the cosmic background radiation).
 As we show in Sec. \ref{PPN} , in such cosmological frame in the post-Newtonian limit, equations of the vector gravity as well as the boundary conditions are equivalent to those in general relativity.
 Thus, in any frame moving with a non relativistic speed with respect to the cosmological reference frame (such as our solar system) both theories remain equivalent provided we are not going beyond the post-Newtonian approximation.
 As a consequence, vector gravity yields the same values for the ten PPN parameters as general relativity \cite {Will93,Will06,Will14}.
+In Appendix \ref{PPNF} we investigate the post-Newtonian limit of vector gravity in the framework of the parametrized post-Newtonian formalism and explicitly calculate the ten post-Newtonian parameters.
+As expected, they are equal to those in general relativity.

 The post-Newtonian limit is sufficient to describe the gravitational physics of the solar system and the experimental tests one can perform there \cite {Will93,Will06,Will14}.
 To some degree, it can also describe the gravity of binary-pulsar systems.
 Since vector gravity and general relativity are equivalent in the post-Newtonian limit, they both pass every high-precision test in the solar system, where gravitational fields are relatively weak.
 In those familiar precincts, they correctly predict redshifting, light deflection by a massive body, Shapiro time delay, precession of planetary orbits, the strict equivalence of gravitational and inertial mass, lack of the preferred-frame and preferred-location effects, etc.